castle-games/castle-tutorials/1/text.md

 ![Initial code](initial-code.png)

-This code will make sense to you real soon--or it may make sense to you already!
 The project is currently only showing text, so let's start by making it draw some shapes!

 ## Drawing shapes